Coastal Law offers the only LL.M. degree in Logistics and Transportation in the United States.

 - Those who have a bachelor’s degree or significant work experience in the logistics and transportation field who are interested in obtaining a Certificate in Logistics and Transportation Regulation.

-Law school graduates are required to complete twenty-four credits in order to obtain a Master of Law (LL.M.).
+Lawyers in the Program pursuing the Master of Law (LL.M.
+Degree) are required to complete twenty-four credits in order to obtain a Master of Law (LL.M.)
+Degree in Logistics and Transportation.

-- Logistics and Transportation J.D.
-Certificate Program Requirements
+- Academic Calendar 2016 – Logistics and Transportation Program REV

 - Request Information